Black Hills Advanced Synfuels, LLC

 Converting Diseased Trees to Advanced Synthetic Diesel

 Tens of millions of acres of America’s Western Forests are at risk of catastrophic forest fires.
-The Black Hills of South Dakota battles 100 forest fires every year.
+The Black Hills National Forest battles 100 forest fires every year.
 The situation is even worse in Montana, Colorado and California.
 In just two weeks, forest fires burned an area of California’s forests greater than the state of Delaware.

 We have an engineering solution for this problem.

-At our plant in Rapid City, South Dakota, we will be removing over 180,000 tons of diseased, fire-prone trees – every year – helping to restore health to this beautiful forest.
+At our proposed plant in Newcastle, WY, we will be removing over 180,000 tons of diseased, fire-prone trees – every year – helping to restore health to this beautiful forest.

-EcoTech Fuels, LLC (ETF) is a privately-owned renewable fuels company, co-owned by Plant Process Group (“PPG”) League City, TX, a proven leader in the GTL space.
+EcoTech Fuels, LLC (ETF) is a privately-owned renewable fuels company, partnering with proven leaders in the renewable fuels space.
 Our team of experts has the field-proven capability for converting biological and carbonaceous waste materials, including woody biomass, into advanced synthetic fuels.
-ETF’s Black Hills Advanced Synfuels project in Rapid City, SD, will convert 500 tons per day of woody biomass from the Black Hills National Forest into 1150 barrels per day of advanced synthetic diesel (the “Project”) .
+ETF’s Black Hills Advanced Synfuels project in Newcastle, WY, will convert 500 tons per day of fire-prone diseased and dead woody biomass from the Black Hills National Forest into 1150 barrels per day of advanced synthetic SAF or diesel (the “Project”) .

 FEEDSTOCK: Long-Term Forest Stewardship contract with the Black Hills National Forest Service – FOB the harvest locations.

-ECONOMIC BENEFITS FOR SD: The Project will create over 70 jobs at the plant including chemical engineering managers, skilled labor and entry-level workers.
-Because of the high jobs multiplier impact of the Project, for every job created at the plant, seven more jobs will be created in the community.
+ECONOMIC BENEFITS FOR WY: The Project will create over 70 jobs including chemical engineers, skilled labor and entry-level workers.
+Because of the high jobs multiplier impact of the Project, for every job created at the plant, at least 7 more jobs will be created in the community.

 MANAGEMENT: Experienced waste conversion and renewable energy and fuels management team with executive and operational experience.